ibm-bluemix-mobile-services/bms-clientsdk-swift-push/README.md

 ## Receiving push notifications on iOS devices

-To receive push notifications on iOS devices, add the following Swift method to the `appDelegate.swift` of your application,
+To receive push notifications on iOS devices, add the following Swift method to the `appDelegate.swift` of your application:

 ```
 func application(_ application: UIApplication, didReceiveRemoteNotification userInfo: [AnyHashable : Any], fetchCompletionHandler completionHandler: @escaping (UIBackgroundFetchResult) -> Void) {